Plazarama/plazarama.github.io/_posts/2015-10-20-environment-setup.md

 Now with Node.js we have installed NPM as well.
 This is the package manager for Node, which we can install packages to our projects or to our computer.

 Let's create a simple application: An http server.
-For this create a new folder and initialize it with *npm init*. *npm init* is going to ask us some data about the project and it will create a package.json file whici I will explain in the next section.
+For this create a new folder and initialize it with *npm init*. *npm init* is going to ask us some data about the project and it will create a package.json file which I will explain in the next section.
 You can simple press enter to accept the default for them.

 	mkdir myapp
     cd myapp